The Human-Centauri Defense Force. HCDF. Fighting a year-long war on two fronts.

 The Chairholder's wrist phone buzzed almost immediately.
 Yukariah flipped it open again; Frodla was calling back.
 "Chairholder," again the chorus of remote mouths speaking Centaurian, "They tell me Ken Tractor is on furlough right here in the Capital with a civilian companion.
 They've got him on the phone now.
 He can be in your office inside of half an hour."

 "Excellent!"
 Yukariah exclaimed, genuinely surprised.
 "Put him in touch with Lieutenant General Njálsdóttir when he's en route.
 She can brief him on the details of why we're bringing him here."
-It shut its phone again, then repeated the conversation so Jennifer could understand it.
-As Centaurians, neither Yukariah nor Torra noticed Jennifer's slight flinch when Yukariah translated "companion."
+It shut its phone again, then translated the conversation so Jennifer could understand it.
+As Centaurians, neither Yukariah nor Torra noticed Jennifer's slight flinch when Yukariah said "civilian companion."

 Captain Ken Tractor stumbled into the Chariholder's office with a stomach tied in knots.
 On the one hand, he'd just been ordered to give up two decades of his life; and since last year's Defense Force War Act, quitting the HCDF before your Tour of Duty was over had turned from a minor embarrassment into the crime of Desertion.
 On the other hand, he had the opportunity to embark on an interstellar voyage, something he'd dreamed of since childhood.